Tim works down the street. He rushes into your store. Late for a meeting, he stepped into a puddle after lunch and his damp socks are bothering him.

 Battling for Tim’s wallet is a costly venture.
 Yet, if you don’t know who your customers are and why they buy from you, that’s all you can do: try to pull the average customer like Tim into your store.

 This purely transactional focus produces ineffective marketing.
 You end up creating marginal, inconsistent messaging.
-You fail to establish a strong position in the marketplace.
+You fail to establish a strong brand position in the marketplace.

 How Loyalty Drives Profitability

-So, if you’re focused on long-term business growth, your directive is clear: You want to attract more relational customers like Sandra.
+If you’re focused on long-term business growth, your directive is clear: You want to attract more relational customers like Sandra.